 and your can supply the credentials key of the mlflow.yml:

 '''

 server:

 credentials: my_mlflow_credentials

 '''

-For safety reasons, the credentials will not be accessible within KedroMlflowConfig objects.
+Note: For security reasons, the credentials will not be accessible within KedroMlflowConfig objects.
 They will be exported as environment variables on the fly when running the pipeline.